godhelpjun/mk-sql-data/Using-the-examples.md

 In order to use the examples you have to create a database / schema and a user, which owns this database/schema. then you can use the example files

-# the script file mk-sql-data-01.cmd
+# The script file mk-sql-data-01.cmd

 This script file runs against a MYSQL database and creates relational test data.